HMS Royal Charlotte (1824)

 HMS Royal Charlotte was a 6-gun yacht launched in 1824 and broken up in 1832.

 Lord William Paget son of the marquess Anglesey was appointed captain of the vice-regal yacht, in November 1827 on a salary of £1,200, by the duke of Clarence for the duration of Paget's fathers, Irish lord lieutenancy.

+Royal Charlotte was broken up in October 1832.
+From her materials, a vessel of 40-50 tons was constructed at Pembroke Dockyard.
+Named Fountain, she was launched in December 1833.
+She was a tank vessel used for supplying water to ships on the River Medway.